Current Assets-Are you managing these effectively in your Hotel Balance Sheet?

 No, I am not exaggerating.

-It is a pity that often hotel managers are more focused on achieving hotel revenue than understanding its sources.
+It is a pity hotel managers are more focused on achieving hotel revenue than know its sources.

 Current Assets of a hotel are one such powerful revenue source.